-In the studies by Taylor et al. [38] and Sha et al. [41], PD-L1 TPS was calculated at the field-of-view level by measuring areas of tumor regions.
-However, this regional area ratio-based method lacks precision as it fails to align with clinical guidelines, which mandate that TPS must be determined based on tumor cellular counts.
-Methods of calculating at the cellular level have demonstrated superior results, as subsequent TPS calculations are derived from individual tumor cells [42].
-Subsequent research has shown that the open-source program QuPath, used for scoring PD-L1 in NSCLC, has produced promising results [43], [44].
-Notably, most studies have utilized watershed-based image processing techniques to identify cell nuclei [36], [39].
-While this approach may be effective for clear-cut cases, it tends to struggle with challenging scenarios involving varying stain intensity and coloring.
+In the studies by Taylor et al. [38] and Sha et al. [41], PD-L1 TPS was calculated at the field-of-view level by measuring tumor region areas.
+However, this regional area ratio-based method lacks precision, as it does not align with clinical guidelines, which mandate that TPS be determined based on TC counts.
+Methods that calculate at the cellular level have demonstrated superior results, as TPS calculations are derived from individual TCs [42].
+Subsequent research has shown that the open-source program QuPath, used for scoring PD-L1 in NSCLC, has produced promising results [43, 44].
+Notably, most studies have utilized watershed-based image processing techniques to identify cell nuclei [36, 39].
+While this approach may be effective in clear-cut cases, it tends to struggle in challenging scenarios involving variations in stain intensity and coloring.

-Huang et al. [45] tested an AI-assisted scoring system for the assessment of PD-L1 expression in NSCLC, using the UNet segmentation model trained, validated, and tested on whole slide images (WSIs).
-The results showed that the model results correlated strongly with the gold standard TPS and performed comparably to experienced pathologists, though it performed less well in high TPS groups due to false positives, still demonstrating potential for aiding routine diagnosis by pathologists.
+Huang et al. [45] tested an AI-assisted scoring system for assessing PD-L1 expression in NSCLC using the UNet segmentation model, which was trained, validated, and tested on whole slide images (WSIs).
+The results showed that the model's output correlated strongly with the gold standard TPS and performed comparably to experienced pathologists, though it was less effective in high TPS groups due to false positives.
+Nevertheless, it demonstrated potential for aiding routine diagnosis by pathologists.
 This study employed a basic UNet architecture to segment positive and negative nuclei.
-However, this straightforward approach may lead to inaccuracies in more complex cases regarding color intensity.
-Wu et al. [39] proposed developing a system based on AI using WSIs of the 22c3 assay using a UNet architecture based on residual block to segment tumor areas and automatically calculate TPS of PD-L1 expression.
-The system showed strong consistency with trained pathologists and improved the efficiency and workload of untrained pathologists, demonstrating high precision in both the 22c3 and SP263 assays.
-Cheng et al. [46] developed a YOLO-based artificial intelligence (AI) model for the assessment of PD-L1 expression in lung cancer patients, including 1,288 participants.
-It used the detection model to detect positive and negative nuclei of tumor cells.
-This AI model's diagnostic results were consistent with pathologists, demonstrating similar performance across different lung cancer subtypes and suggesting that AIassisted diagnostic methods are promising tools for enhancing clinical pathologist efficiency.
+However, this straightforward approach may lead to inaccuracies in more complex cases involving color intensity.
+Wu et al. [39] proposed developing an AI-based system using WSIs from the 22C3 assay, incorporating a UNet architecture with residual blocks to segment tumor areas and automatically calculate the TPS of PD-L1 expression.
+The system showed strong consistency with trained pathologists and improved the efficiency and workload of untrained pathologists, demonstrating high precision in both the 22C3 and SP263 assays.
+Cheng et al. [46] developed a YOLO-based AI model for assessing PD-L1 expression in lung cancer patients, including 1288 participants.
+The model used a detection algorithm to identify positive and negative nuclei in TCs.
+Its diagnostic results were consistent with those of pathologists, demonstrating similar performance across different lung cancer subtypes and suggesting that AI-assisted diagnostic methods are promising tools for enhancing clinical pathologist efficiency.

 Liu et al. [36] developed a novel Automated Tumor Proportion Scoring System (ATPSS) to compare image analysis results with pathologist scores.
-The ATPSS employs a three-stage process that integrates Resnet-UNet-based architectures for detecting tumor regions and nuclei, alongside image processing techniques to identify positive staining.
-The ATPSS demonstrated a high correlation with pathologist scores, achieving a Mean Absolute Error (MAE) of 8.65 and a Pearson Correlation Coefficient (PCC) of 0.9436.
-However, image processing-based detection of positive regions may erroneously classify artifacts and stained ICs as positive cancer cells.
+The ATPSS employs a three-stage process that integrates ResNet-UNet-based architectures for detecting tumor regions and nuclei, alongside image processing techniques to identify positive staining.
+The ATPSS demonstrated a high correlation with pathologist scores, achieving a mean absolute error (MAE) of 8.65 and a Pearson correlation coefficient (PCC) of 0.9436.
+However, image-processing-based detection of positive regions may erroneously classify artifacts and stained ICs as positive cancer cells.

 Ito et al. [47] developed a model to calculate the TPS of the PD-L1 22C3 assay and evaluate its effectiveness in assisting pathologists.
-They used UNet architecture to segment nuclei and DeepLab architecture to segment tumor areas.
+They used a UNet architecture to segment nuclei and a DeepLab architecture to segment tumor areas.
 The findings highlight the AI-assisted system's potential to enhance pathologists' accuracy, particularly in challenging cases where their judgments were inconsistent.